stevenjlho/leetcode/solutions/206. Reverse Linked List/README.md

 ## Intuition

-Reversing a linked list can be approached recursively by first reaching the end of the list and then rewiring the next pointers from the end towards the start.
+The idea is to break down the list into smaller sublists, reverse each recursively, and then rewire the connections to achieve the overall reversal.

 ## Approach

-1. If the `head` is `null` or there is only one node (i.e., `head.next` is `null`), return `head` as the new head of the reversed list.
+1. If the `head` is `null` or there is only one node (`head.next === null`), return the `head`.
+This is because a single node or an empty list is already reversed in itself.
-2. Recursively call `reverseList` starting from the second node.
+2. Recursively reverse the sublist starting from the second node (`head.next`).
+The call will continue until it reaches the end of the list, where the base case takes effect.
-3. Once we reach the end, `newHead` will represent the head of the reversed list.
+3. After reversing the sublist, the next step is to set the next node of the original head (`head.next`) to point back to the head.
+This step is crucial as it reverses the direction of the link between the current node and its next node.
-4. Each stack unwinds, rewiring the current `head.next` node's `next` pointer back to the `head`.
+4. Set the `next` pointer of the original head node to `null` to avoid cycles in the list (`head.next = null`).
-5. Clear the `head` node's `next` pointer to avoid loops.
-6. Finally, we return `newHead`, which represents the new head of the reversed linked list.
+5. Since the head of the input list becomes the tail after reversal, the new head (returned by the recursive call) is returned as the result of the entire function.

 ## Complexity